Joker (2019 film): Plot

-Arthur confronts Thomas at a movie theatre.
+Arthur confronts Thomas at a movie theater.
 Thomas denies being his father, claiming that Penny also is not his biological mother.
 Arthur visits Arkham State Hospital and reads Penny's file, which states she was a delusional narcissist who adopted Arthur while working as a housekeeper for the Waynes.
 She developed an imaginary intimate relationship with Thomas, which included Arthur being their biological son.
 At the same time, Penny raised Arthur with a boyfriend who physically and sexually abused them, leading to his neurological disorder.
 A distraught Arthur enters Sophie's apartment unannounced.
 Frightened, she kindly asks him to leave, revealing their relationship to be a figment of Arthur's imagination.
 The following day, Arthur smothers Penny with a pillow at the hospital.

-After being invited onto Murray's show, Arthur is visited by Randall and another ex-colleague, Gary.
+Arthur is invited onto Murray's show and prepares by crafting a clown-themed persona.
+He is visited by Randall and another ex-colleague, Gary.
 Arthur fatally stabs and beats Randall, but spares Gary for being kind to him in the past.
 The detectives investigating Arthur pursue him onto a train filled with clown protesters.
 Arthur incites a brawl, during which one detective accidentally shoots and kills a protester.
 The other protesters, in turn, beat the detectives while Arthur escapes.

 At the studio, Arthur asks Murray to introduce him as "Joker", a reference to his earlier mockery.
 As the show broadcasts live, Arthur tells morbid jokes, confesses to the subway murders, rants about societal neglect of the downtrodden, and berates Murray for ridiculing him.
-After a final joke, Arthur fatally shoots Murray in the head.
+After a final joke, Arthur shoots Murray in the head, killing him.
 Arthur is arrested, and riots erupt across the city.
 Looters in an ambulance crash into the police car carrying Arthur and free him.
 Meanwhile, one rioter corners the Wayne family in an alley and murders Thomas and his wife Martha in front of Bruce.
 Arthur stands atop the police car, dances to the cheers of the crowd, and smears the blood on his face into a smile.